CrowdStrike/falconpy/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/crowdstrike-falconpy?logo=python&label=Supported%20versions&logoColor=white)

-> Python 3.5 should not have problems running FalconPy, but this version is no longer analyzed as part of our unit testing.
+> While Python 3.5 should not have problems running FalconPy, as of February 2021 this version is no longer analyzed as part of our unit testing.

 #### Supported Operating Systems